Johan Staël von Holstein

-Lars Johan Magnus Staël von Holstein (born Bjers; 5 May 1963) is a Swedish entrepreneur, venture capitalist and author who co-founded dot-com companies such as Icon Medialab and LetsBuyIt during the early dot-com boom in Sweden.
-He has been the CEO of the multi-level marketing company Crowd1, which has been identified as an illegal pyramid scheme in a number of countries.
-As of December 2020 he claims to have left Crowd1.
+Lars Johan Magnus Staël von Holstein (born Bjers; 5 May 1963) is a Swedish entrepreneur who co-founded dot-com companies such as Icon Medialab and LetsBuyIt during the early dot-com boom in Sweden.
+He was the CEO of the multi-level marketing company Crowd1, which has been identified as an illegal pyramid scheme by financial regulators internationally.
+A 2020 BBC Africa Eye investigation found that the company recruited heavily among financially vulnerable people in Africa, Asia and Latin America.

 Early life

 Staël von Holstein was born in Halmstad.
-He lived in Spain between the ages of 2 and 8, after which his family moved back to Sweden.
-After his military service he worked as a travel guide in the French and Austrian alps, and in Spain.
-At the age of 24 he was in a car accident and had to use a wheelchair for three months.

-He returned to Sweden, and studied information technology at Lund University for a time.
-In 1989, he began his studies at Stockholm Business School, Stockholm University, majoring in marketing management.
-In an interview in 2012, he claimed that he had bribed his way into Stockholm Business School.
+He studied at Stockholm University, majoring in marketing management.

 Career

-Staël von Holstein began his career at the media and investment company Kinnevik, working for Jan Stenbeck for several years.
-He was the marketing director of Kinnevik's TV channel Z-TV, and then became the CEO of the start-up teletext company InTV (Interactive television).
-Staël von Holstein was vice president of Inlux, in Luxemburg, and then went on to become responsible for Banque Invik's sales and credit card operations.

-At the end of 1995, Staël von Holstein left Kinnevik to found the web design company Icon Medialab together with Jesper Jos Olsson, Erik Wickström, and Magnus Lindahl.
-In 1998 he was included on a list of 12 "Global Leaders of Tomorrow" published by Chief Executive magazine.

-He moved back to Stockholm in 2004 to start the business incubator IQube.
+Staël von Holstein worked as a consultant to Jan Stenbeck's Kinnevik group for several years.

 He was an independent, right-wing columnist for the Stockholm edition of the newspaper Metro until 2008.

 Entrepreneurship

 Icon Media Lab

-At the end of 1995, Staël von Holstein left the Kinnevik Group to found Icon Medialab together with Jesper Jos Olsson, Erik Wickström, and Magnus Lindahl.[6].
+Staël von Holstein co-founded Icon Medialab together with Jesper Jos Olsson, Erik Wickström, and Magnus Lindahl.

 The company went public in 1999 and continued rapid expansion with a US$70 million investment into the Asian market in 2000.
 At its peak the company had over 3,000 employees in 32 offices in cities around the globe.
 In 2001 its shares plunged more than 98% from their early 2000 peak and it axed around 500 jobs.
 In December 2001 shares of the debt-ridden company were suspended from the Stockholm stock exchange.
 The company was merged with rival Dutch web company Lost Boys in a reverse takeover to form a new Dutch-based company under CEO Rens Buchwaldt, and re-capitalized through a £12.4 million rights issue.

+In the summer of 2000, Expressen ran an investigative series by Peter Kadhammar about Icon Medialab and Staël von Holstein, portraying him as a megalomaniac prone to frequent fits of rage.
+The series won Kadhammar the Stora journalistpriset.
+Staël von Holstein called it a character assassination commissioned by the Social Democrats and blamed Kadhammar for the company's bankruptcy.